chromium/chromium/docs/updater/functional_spec.md

 *   If the default install policy is unset, the application may be installed.

 Refer to chrome/updater/protos/omaha\_settings.proto for more details.

+Policies may be set by platform-specific means (group policy on Windows, managed preferences on macOS), or by communication with the device management server.

+TODO(crbug.com/1339451): Document how conflicts between multiple policy sources are resolved.

+#### Deploying enterprise applications via updater policy
+For each application that needs to be deployed via the updater, the policy for that application can be set to either `Force installs (system wide)` or `Force installs (per user)`.

+The updater then downloads and installs the application on all machines where the policy is deployed, and where the application is not already installed.

 ### Dynamic Install Parameters